Chart Color Schemes

 Two Wells is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Two Wells exhibited lower cultural diversity, with 88.4% born in Australia, 91.0% being citizens, and 93.5% speaking English only at home.
-Christianity was the dominant religion at 38.7%.
-Judaism, however, was overrepresented at 0.2%, compared to 0.0% in Greater Adelaide.
+Two Wells, surveyed in 2016, showed low cultural diversity with 88.4% of residents born in Australia, 91.0% being citizens, and 93.5% speaking English only at home.
+Christianity was the predominant religion, practiced by 38.7%.
+Judaism, however, was overrepresented at 0.2%, compared to 0.0% regionally.

 Frequently Asked Questions - Diversity